openedx/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 .. _Use Hints in a Multiple Choice Problem:

 ********************************************
-Use Hints in a Multiple Choice Problem
+Using Hints in a Multiple Choice Problem
 ********************************************

 You can add hints in a multiple choice problem, using the simple editor